krishanwalia30/krishanwalia30/README.md

 ## 👀 What interests me...</p>
 I am a person with multiple interests, though some of the things which excite me are,-
 * ⚛️ Quantum Computing and Quantum Machine Learning
-* 🤖 Machine Learning & Artificial Intelligence
+* 🤖 Machine Learning & Artificial Intelligence (Especially MlOps)
 * 🧑🏻‍💻 Ethical Hacking & Cyber Security
-* 📲 App and Web Development
+* 📲 App and Web Development (Using Flutter and Django)
 * 🧑🏻‍💼 Entrepreneurship
 * 🧠 Psychology